 This Privacy Statement describes how and why BDO NI (“we” or “us”) collect and use personal data (i.e. data relating to an identified or identifiable individual) in the course of its business.
 It applies to personal data provided directly to us by the individuals concerned and to personal data provided to us by companies and other organisations.

 We are committed to the protection of personal data and to fair and transparent processing.
-If you have any questions about this Privacy Statement, you can contact our Data Protection Officer via email at [email protected].
+If you have any questions about this Privacy Statement, you can contact our Compliance Officer via email at [email protected].

 To find out more about how and why we process personal data, please refer to the relevant section of this Privacy Statement (using the tabs above).